GargiBhardwaj16/Zynga-Hackathon/README.md

 Special thanks to the creators of Willy Wonka Slots for providing the game scenes.
 Let's match those images with precision and efficiency! 🎮🔍

+## Note
-Note: For detailed information on the implementation, please refer to the Documentation section.
+For detailed information on the implementation, please refer to the Documentation section.